-This is why the traffic regulations in force on many roads across Italy require motorists to fit winter tyres or, alternatively, to have snow chains on board, from 15 November to 15 April.
+For this reason, in many countries there are laws on many national roads that require motorists to fit winter tyres or, alternatively, to have snow chains on board.

 Start with the right equipment

 When you find yourself in the midst of a snowfall, the first mistake is not to have the right equipment and to rely on snowploughs.
 This means that you will need at least one pair of snow chains if you are not fitting winter or all-season tyres.

 The snow chains must be of the right size for the wheels of your vehicle and, of course, you must be able to install them.
 Never forget that traditional tyres, conventionally called “summer tyres”, are designed to work best at temperatures from 7 degrees Celsius up and that their tread is not designed to ensure traction, braking efficiency or grip on snow.

 Four is better than two